lucasjoliveau/doc/en/administration/odoo_sh/getting_started/first_module.md

 ## Overview

-This chapter helps you to create your first Odoo module and deploy it in your Odoo.sh project.
+This chapter helps you to create your first Konvergo ERP module and deploy it in your Konvergo ERP.sh project.

-This tutorial requires [you created a project on Odoo.sh](create.html#odoosh- gettingstarted-create), and you know your Github repository’s URL.
+This tutorial requires [you created a project on Konvergo ERP.sh](create#odoosh- gettingstarted-create), and you know your Github repository’s URL.

 Basic use of Git and Github is explained.

 The below assumptions are made:

-  * _~/src_ is the directory where are located the Git repositories related to your Odoo projects,
+  * _~/src_ is the directory where are located the Git repositories related to your Konvergo ERP projects,

   * _odoo_ is the Github user,